 Day 3: Tierra del Fuego.
 A full day will be spent shooting birds on Tierra del Fuego, an island at the bottom of the world.
 Vast areas of the island are uninhabited, with pockets of people only here and there, and much of the land left to sheep and native wildlife.
 Much of the photography is on the fly on this day, but that is not to say it will boring; there are many common waterbirds that are readily photographed on the island, like the uber-abundant Upland Geese, Ashy-headed Goose, Crested Ducks, and Magellanic Oystercatchers, the latter often seen in comical and animated display dances during this southern breeding season.
 We will slowly make our way south on Tierra del Fuego towards the port town of Porvenir.
 The ride takes us largely through flat moorland like country studded with bird-filled lakes.
 However, here and there isolated cliffs jut prominently from the landscape, and are home to nesting Magellanic Horned Owls, which will be a target for our lenses, as will other common species like Gray-hooded Sierra-Finches and scarlet-breasted Long-tailed Meadowlarks.
 Some of the scarcer species we could also photograph include Least Seedsnipe, and Rufous-chested and Tawny-throated Dotterels.
 For the next two nights we will stay in the quiet town of Porvenir, which overlooks the Straits of Magellan.

-Day 7: Punta Arenas to Torres del Paine.
-Today we’ll set out for one of the most iconic destinations in all of South America, Torres del Paine National Park.
+Day 6: Punta Arenas to Torres del Paine.
+Today, we’ll set out for one of the most iconic destinations in all of South America, Torres del Paine National Park.
 Iconic for its landscapes that are often, rightly, touted as comprising of the most spectacular scenery on the continent.
 The vistas are not the only thing we will be heading towards the park for, as it is also home to the most reliable Pumas in the World, and plenty more Guanacos, their principal prey species.
 We will stay on a private estate just outside Torres del Paine for the following five nights; the estate has been set up for the conservation of pumas and is one of the best places on Earth to photograph them.
-On the journey to the park we are likely to get photo opps for more waterbirds that may include White-tufted and Silvery Grebes, and Red Shovelers.
+On the journey to the park we may get photo opps for more waterbirds that may include White-tufted and Silvery Grebes, and Red Shovelers.
 In the afternoon, we will make our first drive searching the private estate and its surrounds for pumas before sunset, a time of day with not only beautiful light, but also high puma activity.

 Day 12: Departure from Punta Arenas.
 An airport transfer will be provided to connect with flights home.
 There are no photo activities planned on this day.